fatemalokhand/CuMarket/CuMarket/README.txt

 Author: Fatema Lokhandwala

+Overview:
+CuMarket is a digital marketplace where you can list and sell goods.

 List of files:
 - README.txt: Contains this description
 - Category.h: Contains a Category enum and a forward declaration of categoryToString(Category c) global function.